JOURNALIST AND WRITER

 In Storming the Wall, Todd Miller travels around the world to connect the dots between climate-ravaged communities, the corporations cashing in on border militarization, and emerging movements for sustainability and environmental justice.
 Reporting from the flashpoints of climate clashes, and from likely sites of futures battles, Miller chronicles a growing system of militarized divisions between the rich and the poor, the environmentally secure and the environmentally exposed.
 Kirkus Reviews called it “A galvanizing forecast of global warming’s endgame and a powerful indictment of America’s current stance.”

 “Scathing and deeply reported . . . quite possibly the right book at the right time”—Los Angeles Times

 In fast-paced prose, Miller sounds an alarm as he chronicles the changing landscape.
 Travelling the country—and beyond—to speak with the people most involved with and impacted by the Border Patrol, he combines these first-hand encounters with careful research to expose a vast and booming industry for high-end technology, weapons, surveillance, and prisons.
 While politicians and corporations reap substantial profits, the experiences of millions of men, women, and children point to staggering humanitarian consequences.
 Border Patrol Nation shows us in stark relief how the entire country has become a militarized border zone, with consequences that affect us all.

-I have researched and written about border issues for more than 15 years, the last seven as an independent journalist and writer.
-I reside in the U.S.-Mexico borderlands (Tucson, Arizona), but have also spent many years living and working in Oaxaca, Mexico.
-My work has appeared in the New York Times, TomDispatch, The Nation, Guernica, Al Jazeera English, and Common Dreams, among other places.
+Todd Miller writes a weekly post for The Border Chronicle.
+He has researched and written about border issues for more than 15 years, the last eight as an independent journalist and writer.
+He resides in Tucson, Arizona, but also has spent many years living and working in Oaxaca, Mexico.
+His work has appeared in the New York Times, TomDispatch, The Nation, San Francisco Chronicle, In These Times, Guernica, and Al Jazeera English, among other places.